hosgha/Interview/Technical_Interview_Handbook.md

 <img src="https://github.com/hosgha/Interview/blob/master/assets/images/race-conditions.png?raw=true" alt="Race Conditions" width=600; height=300>

+#### Heisenbug
+A heisenbug is a software bug that changes its behavior or disappears when you try to observe or debug it.
+Problems occurring in production systems can therefore disappear when runnig in debug mode, when additional logging is added, or when attaching a debugger, often referred to as a heisenbug.
+Preventing race conditions through thoughtful software design is more effective than trying to resolve them later.

 #### DeadLock
 Deadlock describes a condition in which two or more threads are blocked (hung) forever because they are waiting for each other.